-This chapter identifies college-wide principles that constitute the framework and 20-year vision for the plan.
-Subjects such as the approach to sustainability, growth, conservation, and off-campus development are addressed here.
+This chapter identifies college-wide principles that constitute the framework and continued vision to complete the 2035 plan.
+Subjects such as the approach to resiliency, growth, conservation, and off-campus development are addressed here.

-These principles reflect both master plan analysis completed in the early stages of the process as well as extensive campus and public comments received during the 2008 charrettes.
+These principles reflect both master plan analysis completed in the early stages of the process as well as extensive campus and public comments received during the 2008 and 2023 charrettes.
 The strategies are noted as follows: